MystenLabs/sui/external-crates/move/documentation/book/src/structs.md

 Fields of a struct can be accessed using the dot operator `.`.

-For structs with named fields the fields can be accessed by their name:
+For structs with named fields, the fields can be accessed by their name:

 ```move
 public struct Foo { x: u64, y: bool }